rbtcollins/bitnami-docker/gke/wordpress/README.md

 ### Create Amazon S3 bucket

-For persistence of files uploaded to our Wordpress blog and to make it scalable we will use the Amazon S3 service.
-To achieve this our Wordpress image uses the [WP Offload S3](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) Wordpress plugin.
-The plugin copies files to Amazon S3 as they are uploaded to the Wordpress media library.
+To allow horizontal scaling of the Wordpress blog we'll use the Amazon S3 service to host files uploaded to the Wordpress media library.
+This also ensures that the uploaded files are persistent across pod startup and shut down as you will see in [Take down and restart Wordpress](#take-down-and-restart-wordpress).

+Our Wordpress image uses the [Amazon Web Services](https://wordpress.org/plugins/amazon-web-services/) and [WP Offload S3](https://wordpress.org/plugins/amazon-s3-and-cloudfront/) plugins for adding Amazon S3 support.

-For the plugin to be able to create and/or access the S3 bucket, we need to provide AWS access credentials to our Wordpress pod.
+For the plugins to be able to create and/or access the S3 bucket, we need to provide AWS access credentials to our Wordpress pod.

 To generate the access keys: